-Believe it or not, you may not need to get up in the middle of the night or wait in the cold for the best deals this holiday season.
-Instead, you can stay at home and let these shopping tools help you score cash back and other rewards.
-Plus, while some of these platforms might have enhanced offers for Black Friday, all of these options can still be used year-round!
-With that, have a happy and frugal holiday season.
+Unless you’re supporting a small business that only offers a brick-and-mortar component, it’s probably best to skip in-person shopping this year.
+Instead, you can stay at home and let these shopping tools help you score cashback and other rewards.
+Plus, while some of these platforms might have enhanced offers for the season, all of these options can still be used year-round!
+With that, have a happy and frugal holiday.

 Per FTC guidelines, this website may be compensated by companies mentioned through advertising, affiliate programs or otherwise.
 (Note: advertising relationships do not have any influence on editorial content.
 Advertising compensation allows Money@30 to provide quality content for free.
 All editorial opinions are those of Kyle Burbank.)